SuperViz/tutorials/flutter_realtime_gps_location_example/README.md

 ## Android configuration

-To run this app on Android, you'll need to create a `.env` file on `android/` folder than add to file:
+To run this app on Android, you'll need to create a `.env` file on `android/` folder, then add to file:

 ```
 MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY